 The general rule of thumb is you need to cast 3-5 times the depth, plus your bow height.
 So, if you're in 5m of water, you need to cast 15m-25m of chain, plus an extra metre or two for the height of your bow above the waterline.
 If your anchor line is made up of chain and warp, then you'll need to cast up to 6 times the depth plus your bow height.

-It's highly unlikely you're have 50m+ of line onboard, hence why the best depth for anchoring is in 3m-10m of water.
+It's highly unlikely you have 50m+ of line onboard, hence why the best depth for anchoring is in 3m-10m of water.

 Top Tip - During the winter, measure 5m intervals on your anchor chain/rope and tie a cable tie to it.
 That will make it easier to know how much chain you've laid when at sea.
-Alternatively, you can paint your chain using the Red/Yellow/Blue/White/Green method.
+Alternatively, you can paint your chain using the Red/Yellow/Blue/White/Green method or purchase coloured chain markers from your local chandlery which are inset into the chain links.

 One more thing to consider is how much tide there is where you're sitting.
 If you're at low tide, you'll need to lay more line to allow for deeper water at high tide.